Attendance & Punctuality

 We offer a whole school initiative, ‘Awesome Attendance’ to encourage all children to attend regularly and to raise the profile of attendance throughout the school.

 - Each Class monitors their own attendance on a weekly basis, at the end of the week every child with 100% attendance receives a raffle ticket for a class raffle.
 The winner of each class raffle is entered into a whole school prize draw.

 - The results are recorded in the foyer and the classes with the top 3 attendance results are awarded Bronze, Silver and Gold Medals/Certificates.

 - The class with the most medals at the end of each half term are rewarded with a whole class event.

 - The school also encourages attendance on a termly basis by awarding individual pupils with 100% attendance gold, silver and bronze certificates.
 Those children at the end of the year with 100% attendance receive a trophy.

 - Individual Persistent Absentee children may also be involved in other incentive programmes throughout the year.

-If you need help or support with your child’s attendance please do not hesitate to contact Ms Dawn Hughes, our Attendance Officer or Mr Doyle, our Pastoral Support Officer, on 0151 226 1929.
+If you need help or support with your child’s attendance please do not hesitate to contact Mr Baillie, our Pastoral Attendance Lead, on 0151 226 1929.